dospuntocero/CustomerQuestions/README.md

 #Customer Questions

-##Overview

-This is a simple module for adding dataobject as pages functionality on silverstripe 3, can be used for news, products or anything you can think of that doesnt need to appear in the sitetree.
-If you have an object that you will create more than 20, i believe that this module is better than using Pages, because of the way the sitetree works and maybe because of performance (large sitetree its slower than a datalist).
+##Want to keep track of all the questions clients asks in your website?

+The best way is to answer directly on it!

+This is a module for storing those emails as dataobjects with the ability to answer those directly in the module.
+The client will get a branded email from your website and you will keep record of all emails ever received.
+What a great deal! isn't it?

 ## Requirements ##